grantwill74/notes-on-algorithm-design/slides/module_7/module_7.md

 1. Here is a problem.
 Implement a greedy solution in C which is optimal.

-2. Prove that the greedy solution is optimal.

-You can show optimality with matroids or greedoids if applicable, but they might not be applicable.

-Very important: **Even if they are applicable, remember that just because a "move" is a matroid does not mean the whole problem is solved.
-If the player will need to make many moves, you still need to use induction to show that for *each* move a greedy strategy is optimal.**

-You will probably need to use induction.
+That's it.

+Why did we have to learn proofs?
+Because in real life, it won't be obvious that a problem is greedy, and understanding the math will help you recognize it.

+However, as you've seen in this section, the proofs can get pretty long, and I don't think it's fair to ask for one on the test.

+(Originally I had them on there, but when I was practicing the quizzes myself, I was realizing that it often took me longer than 15 minutes!)

 ---

 # Quiz 1

-1. a.
-(50%) Solve the following problem in C with a greedy P-time algorithm:
+Solve the following problem in C with a greedy P-time algorithm:
   You are given an array of integers `int* arr`, a `size_t n` and a `size_t k`.
   Find the maximum sum that can be obtained by choosing `k` integers from `arr`.
   Bounds: `0 < k <= n`

   Example: `choose_k({1, 2, 3}, 3, 2) == 5`, because the largest sum of 2 integers in the array `{1, 2, 3}` is `2 + 3 == 5`

-1. b.
-(50%) prove that your solution is optimal.

 ---

 # Quiz 2

-2. a.
-(50%) Solve the fractional-backpack problem in C with a greedy P-time algo:
+Solve the fractional-backpack problem in C with a greedy P-time algo:
   You are given an array of this struct:
   ```c
   typedef struct item_t { float weight; float value; } Item;